Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Your family**
     If you apply as the spouse, parent or child of a German citizen, they must come with you to the appointment.[^30]
 - [ ] **A translator** (optional)
-    Many *Ausländerbehörde* employees only speak German.
     You can bring a translator or a German-speaking friend.
 I recommend [Red Tape Translation](/out/red-tape-translation-interpreter).
 [Relocation consultants](/guides/relocation-agency-in-berlin) and [immigration lawyers](/guides/english-speaking-lawyers-berlin) can also translate for you.

 In the email, they might ask for more documents.
 Sometimes, the process takes so long that they ask for an updated version of your documents.